 Subscription Fees.
-Subscription fees include SaaS revenue for the right to use the software for a limited period of time in an environment hosted by the Company or by a third party.
+Subscription fees include SaaS revenue for the right to use the software for a limited period of time in an environment hosted by the Company in either a public or privately managed data center.
 The customer accesses and uses the software on an as-needed basis over the Internet or via a dedicated line; however, the customer has no right to take delivery of the software without incurring a significant penalty.
 The underlying arrangements typically include a single fee for the service that is billed monthly, quarterly or annually.
 The Company's SaaS solutions represent a series of distinct services that are substantially the same and have the same pattern of transfer to the customer.
 Revenue from a SaaS solution is generally recognized ratably over the term of the arrangement.